qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

    .. figure:: img/vertex_selected.png
      :align: center

 #.
-To update the a coordinate, double left click on a cell in the table
+To update a coordinate, double left click on the cell in the table
    that you want to edit and enter the updated value.
    In this example, the x coordinate of row ``4`` is updated from ``20.4450`` to ``20.4444``.